kdowbecki/kdowbecki.github.io/_posts/2019-12-08-Statement-caching-with-Spring-Boot-and-Oracle-database.md

 # Database server setup

-We need a Oracle database server.
+We need an Oracle database server.
 Since we don't need any special configuration we can use [Oracle Database 12c Enterprise Edition docker image](https://hub.docker.com/_/oracle-database-enterprise-edition).
-This can done with:
+This can be done with:

 ```text
 docker run -d -it --name oracle12c -p 1521:1521 store/oracle/database-enterprise:12.2.0.1